Nobody Has to Know (film)

 Nobody Has to Know is a 2021 drama film written and directed by Bouli Lanners.
-The film stars Michelle Fairley, Bouli Lanners, Cal MacAninch, Clovis Cornillac, and Julian Glover.
-It follows Philippe Haubin, an aging man dealing with his progressing dementia with the help of a deceptive woman, Millie MacPherson.
+The film stars Michelle Fairley, Lanners, Cal MacAninch, Clovis Cornillac, and Julian Glover.
+It follows Philippe Haubin, a middle-aged man who suffered a stroke, causing him to lose his memory.
+Millie MacPherson, who takes care of him, tells him falsely that they were secretly in love before his accident.

 The film had its world premiere at the 2021 Toronto International Film Festival.
 At the 12th Magritte Awards, Nobody Has to Know received seven nominations, winning Best Film and Best Director for Lanners.